The Textbook of Theatrical Combat ©

 Specific Scenes in Some Common Plays: We’ve noticed that the same ninety-odd plays always seem to cause a bit of weapon confusion.
 We clear the air about what prop to use and what really happens in the scene.

-Send us an e-mail with your information or give us a call and we’ll ship a copy to you today.
+Send an e-mail with your information or fill out the order form and I’ll ship a copy to you today.

 Allow 2 – 3 weeks for delivery